Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Results

 \subsection{Losses and Testing}

 The models were evaluated using 10-fold cross-validation to predict the test outputs given the training data and test covariates.
-Loss functions were evaluated using the mean predictive $f_{pm}$ across posterior samples and the observed data, using an absolute/L1 loss for Gaussian outputs $y_{g}$ and for binomial outputs $y_{b}$, the logarithm of one minus the probability of the observed data ("the log probability of the wrong answer"), i.e. $l(y_{g}, f_{pm}) = |y_{g}- f_{pm}|$ and $l(y_{b}, f_{pm}) = \log(\Phi(-f_{pm}*(2y_{b} - 1))$, where $\Phi$ is the probit link.
+Loss functions were evaluated using the mean predictive $f_{pm}$ across posterior samples and the observed data, using an quadratic/L2 loss for Gaussian outputs $y_{g}$, while for binomial outputs $y_{b}$, we used the logarithm of one minus the probability of the observed data ("the log probability of the wrong answer"), i.e. $l(y_{g}, f_{pm}) = (y_{g}- f_{pm})^2$ and $l(y_{b}, f_{pm}) = \log(\Phi(-f_{pm}*(2y_{b} - 1))$, where $\Phi$ is the Gaussian cumulative distribution function.

 This resulted in distinct populations of losses per method, with one evaluated loss per output data point.
 These are plotted as histograms for each output in Figures \ref{Fig:SimulatedResults}, \ref{Fig:ObservationalResults},\ref{Fig:RCTResults}, with the binomial losses represented on the log scale as well as the probability scale.
 The differences between populations of losses for each output were tested formally using a paired Wilcoxon rank sum test, corrected for four-fold multiple testing degeneracy between methods.
 The p-values from the Wilcoxon tests were further supplemented by rank-biserial correlations as effect sizes.
 Nonparametric tests were chosen for model evaluation in order to avoid making distributional assumptions about the populations of losses, and to make the results robust to monotonic transformations in the losses.